-The DAPS Section Chief, along with other Bureau stakeholders in OHC and the Office of Minority and Women Inclusion (OMWI), continues to maintain contact and work with organizations/programs that assist PWD and PWTD, such as the Job Accommodation Network (JAN), Employer Assistance and Resource Network on Disability Inclusion (EARN), Workforce Recruitment Program (WRP), Veterans, and Wounded Warrior programs to promote employment opportunities.
-OHC, OMWI, DAPS, and OCR as appropriate, coordinate annually on outreach and recruitment strategies and priorities.
-During FY 2022, DAPS was realigned to OMWI.
+The DAPS Section Chief, along with other CFPB stakeholders in OHC and the Office of Minority and Women Inclusion (OMWI), continues to maintain contact and work with organizations/programs that assist PWD and PWTD, such as the Job Accommodation

+Network (JAN), Employer Assistance and Resource Network on Disability Inclusion (EARN), Workforce Recruitment Program (WRP), Veterans, and Wounded Warrior programs to promote employment opportunities.
+OHC, OMWI (including DAPS), and OCR as appropriate, coordinate annually on outreach and recruitment strategies and priorities.
 Along with the continued use of the Schedule A(u) hiring authority, the CFPB continues to explore how to best leverage WRP through the Department of Labor and existing registries housed on www.max.gov.